Jean C. Oi

 Stanford, CA 94305-26044

-Jean C. Oi is the William Haas Professor in Chinese Politics in the department of political science and a senior fellow of the Freeman Spogli Institute for International Studies at Stanford University.
-Oi is the founding director of the China Program at the Walter H. Shorenstein Asia-Pacific Research Center.
-She leads Stanford's China Initiative, and is the Lee Shau Kee Director of the Stanford Center at Peking University.
-Oi directed Stanford's Center for East Asian Studies from 1998 to 2005.
+Jean C. Oi is the William Haas Professor in Chinese Politics in the department of political science and a Senior Fellow of the Freeman Spogli Institute for International Studies at Stanford University.
+She is the founding director of the Stanford China Program at the Walter H. Shorenstein Asia-Pacific Research Center.
+Professor Oi also is the founding Lee Shau Kee Director of the Stanford Center at Peking University.

 A PhD in political science from the University of Michigan, Oi first taught at Lehigh University and later in the department of government at Harvard University before joining the Stanford faculty in 1997.